lagerimsi-ds/lxd-gui-apps/README.md

 # lxd-gui-apps
-A bash script preparing lxd and its container for running gui apps seemlessly intergrating into the desktop environment.
+A bash script preparing lxd and an already setup container to run gui apps seemlessly intergrating into the desktop environment.

 Based on an article by Simos Xenitellis which can be found here: